 Storytelling and Gamification

 One more reason for using animation in mobile apps is making it a part of a story or a game.
 Animated stickers, badges, rewards, mascots – these are only a few ways to make an app interface interesting and lively.
-For instance, here you can see animated stickers for Mood Messenger reflecting various feelings: using them adds strong emotional appeal to user experience.
+For instance, here you can see animated stickers for Mood Messenger reflecting various feelings: using them adds strong emotional appeal to the user experience.

 Benefits and Pitfalls of UI Animation